 (d) Interested state and federal agencies.

 (2) General ACDP or General Oregon Title V Operating Permit actions.
-In addition to section (1) of this rule, the Department will notify the following:
+In addition to section (1), DEQ will notify the following:

 (a) Potential applicants; and

 (b) All existing permit holders in the source category in the case where a General Permit is being issued to a category of sources already permitted.